 The SILC will provide this presentation to the network of partners by the end of the second year.

+Indicator:

+SILC will present IL Message to at least 12 partners in a webinar format.

 The SILC will present this as a training at National Conference Workshops to consumers during the third year.

+Indicator:

+SILC will provide at least one public workshop at a National Conference.

-Objective 2B: The SILC will collaborate with community partners regarding legislative issues for disability and IL philosophy advocacy, education and outreach.
+Objective 2B: The SILC will collaborate with community partners Statewide regarding legislative issues for disability and IL philosophy advocacy, education and outreach.

-The SILC will establish formal collaborations with the Commission on Services for Persons with Disabilities and the Governor’s Council on Developmental Disabilities to address education and outreach regarding disability legislative issues, including but not limited to competitive integrated employment in Nevada by the end of the first year.
+The SILC will establish formal collaborations with the Commission on Services for Persons with Disabilities (CSPD) and the Governor’s Council on Developmental Disabilities (DD Council) to address education and outreach regarding disability legislative issues, including but not limited to competitive integrated employment in Nevada by the end of the first year.

+Indicators:

+SILC Chair will collaborate with CSPD Chair, DD Council Chair, Deaf Commission Chair, the Office of Minority Health Director, Aging and Disability Services Chief, Nevada Disability Advocacy and Law Center Director and others in October, 2020 to discuss legislative collaborations prior to the 18th Legislative Session of Nevada.

+SILC Chair will meet at least bi-annually with these and other partners to plan for future legislative initiatives.

-Objective 2C: Develop a youth presence in the IL Network.
+Objective 2C: Develop a Statewide youth presence in the IL Network.

 Add policies that incorporate youth involvement in Council activities, including defining SILC youth membership by the end of the first year.

+Indicators:

+Arizona Youth leaders will provide mentorship to Nevada through the APRIL mentorship program in the first quarter of the first year.

+A youth leader will be contracted by SILC to work part-time with SILC Chair and establish the Youth Action Council (YAC) by January 31, 2021.

+A strategic plan for the YAC will be established, along with bylaws, policies and other official guidelines by the end of the first year.

 Establish at least one youth scholarship program that allows at least one youth to attend APRIL each year from the SILC’s annual travel budget.

+Indicator:

+The contracted director of the youth council will attend APRIL in October, 2021 to bring back the knowledge necessary to establish this as a Youth Action Council opportunity for other members.

-Collaborate with the CILs to establish youth participation in IL activities within the IL Network by the end of the third year.
+Collaborate with both the CILs to establish youth participation in IL activities within the IL Network by the end of the third year.

+Indicator:

+The Youth Director will reach out to both CIL’s by the end of the third year and coordinate activities according to CIL youth involvement goals.

-Objective 2D: The SILC will utilize the new Nevada SILC website to promote the IL Philosophy and share IL news on a monthly basis.
+Objective 2D: The SILC will utilize the new Statewide Nevada SILC website to promote the IL Philosophy and share IL news on a monthly basis.

 The website will be updated monthly by a designated SILC member with news and new information regarding IL.

+Indicator:

+The SILC website will have at least two news articles posted by October 31, 2020, and will update monthly after that.

 The website will be used to promote IL Services throughout the State by advertising partners and providing educational articles and links to resources on our platform.

+Indicator:

+The SILC website will have at least 10 partners listed by October 31, 2020, and will add at least two educational or resource links to the news feed each quarter.

-Goal 3: Improve the Effectiveness and Efficiency of the Independent Living Network.
+Goal 3: Improve the Effectiveness and Efficiency of the Independent Living Network Statewide.

 Objective 3A: SILC members and Executive Team will attend trainings and conferences to improve processes.